A form of cannabis extract, shatter is a hard, translucent concentrate similar in texture and appearance to glass. Learn more in our guide to shatter

 One of the most beautiful and photogenic types of marijuana products on the market right now is shatter, also colloquially called shatter wax, shatter weed, or marijuana shatter.
-Highly sought after and often Instagrammed, shatter burst onto the scene early this decade, giving cannabis consumers a potent new way to vape their favorite strains.
+Highly sought after and often Instagrammed, shatter burst onto the scene in a major way in the early 2010’s, giving cannabis consumers a potent new way to vape their favorite strains.

-Industry experts define shatter as a type of cannabis concentrate, created by extracting the cannabinoids, terpenes, and other chemical compounds found in the cannabis plant.
+So what is shatter?
+Industry experts define shatter as a type of marijuana extract, created by extracting the plant’s essential oil, which contains the cannabinoids, terpenes, and other chemical compounds found in the cannabis plant.
 The term shatter specifically refers to a specific texture of translucent cannabis concentrate that breaks and shatters like glass.

-Cannabis concentrates are created by passing a solvent, such as butane, hexane, isopropyl, or CO2, through cured or fresh cannabis material that has been thoroughly ground.
-This produces a thick amber-colored cannabis oil full of the plant’s active chemical compounds.
+Cannabis extracts are created by passing a solvent, such as butane, hexane, isopropyl, or CO2, through cured or fresh cannabis material that has been thoroughly ground.
+This produces a thick, usually gold or amber-colored cannabis oil full of the plant’s active chemical compounds.

 Next, the solvent is purged from the shatter oil using heat and vacuum.
 The resulting cannabis concentrate is then processed into one of a number of potential forms, including wax, crumble, honeycomb, sap, budder, live resin, and of course, shatter.